 When calculating the effective interest rate for financial instruments other than purchased or originated credit-impaired assets, the Company estimates future cash flows considering all contractual terms of the financial instrument, but not ECL.
-For purchased or originated credit-impaired financial assets, a credit-adjusted effective interest rate is calculated using estimated future cash flows including ECL.
+For purchased or credit-impaired financial originated assets, credit-adjusted effective interest rate is calculated using estimated future cash flows including ECL.